King v. Burwell: Drafting error

 Others have argued that the issue is due to a drafting error during the legislative process.
 Yale Law School Professor Abbe Gluck said that the unusual maneuver of having the ACA become law through reconciliation required a preliminary version of the bill to become law without the "usual legislative clean-up process".

 Both the Senate Finance Committee and the Health Committee drafted their own versions of the ACA.
-The Finance Committee bill assumed that if a state refused to participate, HHS would contract with private companies to run “state exchanges”.
+The Finance Committee bill assumed that if a state refused to participate, HHS would contract with private companies to run "state exchanges".
 The Health Committee bill provided for federally run fallback exchanges.
-When the two bills were combined the Finance Committee bill was used as the primary template but the Health Committee bill’s language was used when addressing possible holdout states.
+When the two bills were combined the Finance Committee bill was used as the primary template but the Health Committee bill's language was used when addressing possible holdout states.
 The Senate passed the bill and Congressional staff expected to clean up the language at the Conference Committee.

 When Health Committee Chairman Ted Kennedy died, however, he was replaced with Republican Scott Brown, who had won a special election by promising to filibuster the ACA.
-Without 60 Democrats, Majority Leader Harry Reid was deprived of his ability to invoke cloture.
+Without 60 Democrats, majority leader Harry Reid was deprived of his ability to invoke cloture.
 House Speaker Nancy Pelosi was then forced to pass the draft Senate version.
 Later revisions through the reconciliation process were limited to budget related provisions by the Byrd Rule.

 Legal standing

-Plaintiffs argue that they have standing because, without the subsidies, they would be exempt from the individual mandate because the cost of the cheapest insurance plan exceeded 8% of their income, but, with the subsidies, the subsidized cost was low enough to require plaintiffs to purchase insurance or pay a penalty.
+Plaintiffs argued that they had standing because, without the subsidies, they would be exempt from the individual mandate because the cost of the cheapest insurance plan exceeded 8% of their income, but, with the subsidies, the subsidized cost was low enough to require plaintiffs to purchase insurance or pay a penalty.

 In February 2015, The Wall Street Journal and Mother Jones investigated the four plaintiffs.
 Two of the plaintiffs were Vietnam War veterans, who would be eligible for free care.
 Another plaintiff provided the court with a motel address, which was used to calculate the cost of insurance, as well as the amount of subsidies; a different address might result in different amounts that may cause her not to have standing.
 The fourth plaintiff stated that she made $10,000 per year as a substitute teacher, an income low enough to be exempt from the individual mandate, although the Competitive Enterprise Institute suggested that she might have additional income from other work.
 The investigations also suggested that some plaintiffs may lack standing because the cheapest available subsidized insurance was over 8% of their income, making them exempt from the individual mandate.